isomerpages/moe-changkatchangisec/_experience-at-changkat/CCE/Student Leadership Programme.md

 <br><strong>Head of Class Leaders Council:</strong> Calvin Yap Weng Feng
 <br><strong>Vice-Head of Class Leaders Council:</strong> Soriano Ildefonso
 III Cervantes</p>
-<p></p>
-<h4><strong>The Student Council: Leading with Heart and Purpose</strong></h4>
-<p>The Student Council is the heartbeat of our school—an energetic and dedicated
-team committed to creating a positive, inclusive, and spirited environment for all.
-Their leadership plays a vital role in strengthening our school community, championing student voice, and addressing concerns with care and initiative.</p>
-<p>Guided by a clear vision to unlock potential and drive progress, the Student
-Council oversaw key platforms to empower student representation, such as the Student Council Presidential Election, the Student Suggestion Scheme—including the Online Suggestion Portal—and Town Hall Discussions.
-They also enriched signature events like the Student Leaders’ Investiture and Teachers’ Day Celebrations, adding meaningful touches that brought people together and made lasting memories.</p>
-<p>More than just a leadership body, the Student Council is a team of passionate
-individuals who lead with integrity, resilience, and a deep sense of responsibility.
-Their contributions have left a lasting impact, making our school a better place for all.</p>
 <h4><strong><u>Key Programmes</u></strong></h4>
 <ul data-tight="true" class="tight">
 <li>